 Price: $20 per person (those under 24 months of age free)

 Dates: October 25-26; 5-9 p.m.; October 27; 4-8 p.m.

 Fifty skeletons find their way onto the lawn of the Berger Residence every October.
-Though these decorations have been a tradition for years, the skeletons change each year to reflect the political and cultural climate of the year at hand.
+Though these decorations have been a tradition for years, the skeletons change each year to reflect the political and cultural current events of the year at hand.
 Your funny bone will surely be tickled.

 Location: The corner of St. Charles Avenue and State Street

 Who says lights displays are only for the holidays?
 Ghost Manor on Magazine Street has us seeing ghosts.
 This show creates more than a dozen different spooky scenes all timed to music.
 The house itself was built in 1892, making it the perfect backdrop for a show like this.
 Watch in awe of this spooky spectacle from the sidewalk.

 Location: The corner of Magazine and Second Street

 Dates: The display begins in October and lasts through Halloween night beginning at sunset seven days a week